Ewan-D/beginnersBase11ty/README.md

 the following things caught me out ...

+* data, data, data if you are wondering what all the {{ path | url }} are doing it is helpful for getting things working on github pages using the --pathprefix option in the elventy build. check the package.json & .travis.yml files to see the specific build needed to deploy to github.
+On that note I came up against an issue with the images plugin and how to pass that prefix to the function as a variable...
+I think for now you can just amend it in the function after you have your site set up.
+If you look at the way that I got around the siteLogo etc you will find that after running the image optimisation I copied the file across into siteImages folder and used the passthrough filter.
 * White space in front matter seems to matter! (can I have that hour of my life back please)
 * Not sure why {{ content | safe }} is needed in the body after front matter if it is included in a layout. for example my base layout within posts...